 As for local rendering, the software comes with an assortment of resources and materials to enhance diagrams with features such as texture, lighting, surfaces and more.
 You can add lighting and electrical wires to create more realistic designs in 2D and 3D, as well.

 These features draw from one CPU core, which makes core speed a vital consideration as it saves time and improves productivity.
 This also allows for high-speed customizations to be made to projects with ease.

-Regarding core speed, Revit performance is optimized with the performance-tuned, Intel-based BOXX APEXX S3 workstation, as well as the AMD Ryzen-based APEXX Denali.
+Regarding core speed, Revit performance is optimized with the performance-tuned, Intel-based BOXX APEXX S3 workstation, as well as the AMD Ryzen-based APEXX A3.
 Another solid choice is a GoBOXX laptop, which one architecture student chose to accelerate her Revit workflow.
 All of these BOXX systems enable students to accomplish a multitude of tasks like structural simulations, centrally shared models, 3D modeling, and rendering.
 Likewise, Revit with BOXX is multifaceted, allowing groups of students to work together on a singular model.

 To configure your ideal Revit system, visit the BOXX Revit solutions page or speak to a Revit performance specialist at 877.877.BOXX.
 BOXX works closely with Autodesk to ensure that its purpose-built Revit systems are rigorously tested to optimize the software and all of its features.

 Ultimately, Revit is a great piece of software for architecture and engineering students to begin their learning career.
 By supporting the application with a BOXX Revit solution, students will find ease in implementing ideas, collaborating with partners, and ultimately gaining an edge in their respective careers.